Association with me

 The base of each totem is an oval shape, stacked like stones in a cairn.
 The closer someone's external traits are to mine, the larger the circles become.
 Similarly, the closer their internal values are to mine, the darker the circles become.

-There's a Korean proverb, "근묵자흑 (Geunmukjaheuk)," which traditionally means that one becomes tainted by being near bad influences.
-However, I wanted to reinterpret this proverb to convey the idea that the closer someone is to me, the more they become deeply colored, reflecting a stronger connection.
+There's a Korean proverb, "근묵자흑 (Geunmukjaheuk)," which traditionally means that one becomes tainted by being in the company of evil influences.
+However, I wanted to reinterpret this proverb to convey the idea that the closer someone is to me, the more deeply colored they become, reflecting a stronger connection.

-The structure of the totem visually distinguishes between external and internal factors using the size and brightness of the circles.
-There are 32 questions each for both external and internal factors, making a total of 64 questions.
+The totem's structure visually distinguishes between external and internal factors through the size and brightness of the circles.
+There are 32 questions for each of the external and internal factors, for a total of 64.

 First, the answers to the 32 external questions determine the size of the circles, which are then stacked from bottom to top.
 Next, the answers to the 32 internal questions determine the brightness of the circles, which are applied in the same order from bottom to top.